-End Debtor’s Prison in Rhode Island
+Ending Debtor’s Prison in Rhode Island

-Every year, thousands of individuals sit in the Rhode Island jail not for crimes, but because they owe money to the state.
-Court debt is the most common reason that people are put in jail in Rhode Island--about 2,500 times a year.
-This incarceration is unnecessary and overly hasty, is an inefficient use of state finances, and disrupts peoples' lives.
-Rhode Island's system of court debt is considerably more punitive, more costly to defendants, and less accommodating to indigent individuals than other New England states.
-OpenDoors encourages policymakers to end the incarceration of the poor for inability to pay court fines.
+This incarceration is unnecessary, is an inefficient use of state finances, and disrupts peoples' lives.
+Rhode Island's system of court debt was considerably more punitive, more costly to defendants, and less accommodating to indigent individuals than other New England states.
+OpenDoors continues to encourage policymakers to eliminate the incarceration of the poor for inability to pay court fines.

 Related Reports and Legislation